 The door just closed and you feel the slow movement of the car pulling out from the parking lot… You look out the window to mentally say goodbye to this tall building you stayed at…

 All of a sudden you realize that your world has completely changed.

 It`s not just that you feel more tired than ever, even though you have spent the last 2 days in bed…it`s not just that it hurts to sit and you feel a cramping pain in your abdomen…it`s not just that you look different from 2 days ago…

 It`s that quiet breathing you hear coming from next to you…and you think to yourself, how come they didn`t give you a 300-page book preparing you for this?

 It`s slowly sinking in.
 You have a small, incapable, dependent, fragile human being entrusted to you.
 The experienced and reassuring doctors and nurses have said goodbye.

-How on earth will you ever survive the first week?
+How on earth will you ever survive the first week with a newborn?

 I get it.
 You feel like you could handle the dishes and cooking, and why shouldn`t you?
 After all, you only had a baby.

 Your body has gone through a lot during the last 10 months and at delivery.
-There is a reason why OBs recommend the postpartum checkup after 6 weeks: that is how long it takes for everything to be back to normal physically since pregnancy.
+There is a reason why OBs recommend the postpartum checkup after 6 weeks: that is how long it takes to be back to normal physically after pregnancy.

-At 6 weeks, you will also feel an invisible curtain lifted as if life has become finally manageable.
-You will have had a routine, a little more handle on things and less (hopefully none) physical pain and emotional ups and downs.
+At 6 weeks, you will feel an invisible curtain lifting as if life has become finally manageable.
+You will have had a routine, a little more handle on things, less (hopefully none) physical pain and fewer emotional ups and downs.